CEKMRT/web/README.md

-This is a Open Source Jakarta MRT Project
+This is a Open Source Jakarta MRT Schedule Project

 ## What's in here